holycrap872/ucls-hs-intro-to-cs/CourseMaterial/01_intro_to_python/11_binary_iteration/lesson_plan.md

 ## Essential Questions

-- What is the best way to learn from written documentation?
+- What is the accumulator pattern?
-- What does it feel like to be learning?
+- Why is the accumulator pattern so common in CS?

 ## Lesson Plan

-We're basically paused at Grok Lesson 6.4 to have students really experiment with and understand loops.
-Therefore, students will be given the chance to reflect on everything that they've done since the start of the year.
-This means giving students a chance to reflect on how they learn and whether there is anything that they can do better as they go through the rest of Grok, Into to CS, and high school.
+We're basically paused at Grok Lesson 6.4 to allow students to really experiment with and understand loops.
+In this lesson, we return to the accumulator pattern and students work to create programs that callback to their learning from the first unit (e.g., binary numbers).

 ### Setup